 AOI Operation Description

 The first two rungs of the AOI compute the amount of volume that is pumped in the duty pump cycle.
-The effective span of the wet well transmitter is calculated by subtracting the zero setpoint from the span setoint.
-The start and stop elevations can then be computed by multiplying the start and stop level level setpoints (in %) by the effective span.
+The effective span of the wet well transmitter is calculated by subtracting the zero setpoint from the span setpoint.
+The start and stop elevations can then be computed by multiplying the start and stop level setpoints (in %) by the effective span.
 Finally, the volume of water to be pumped can be estimated by subtracting the start level from the stop level and multiplying by the cross-sectional area of the well.

 The next six rungs track emptying and filling time for the well.
 When one of the duty pumps is requested to start, the well is deemed to be emptying until the duty pump 1 stop request is triggered.
 This transitions the wet well to “filling” mode, until the duty pump 1 start request is seen.
 Based on the time spent in “fill” mode, the inflow rate to the wet well can be estimated by dividing the pumped volume by the fill time.